 The reference to any information in addition to that specifically required in terms of Section 51 of the Act does not create any right or entitlement (contractual or otherwise) to receive such information, other than in terms of the Act.

-The ISPA is a South African Internet industry body, not for gain.
+The Internet Service Providers’ Association (ISPA) is a South African Internet industry body, not for gain.
 ISPA was formed in 1996 and has been proactive in the sector facilitating exchange between the different independent Internet providers, the regulatory authority, operators and other service providers in South Africa.
-The ISPAs members comprise of small, medium and large Internet Service and Access Providers, as well as various associate members.
-Providing a forum for co-operation, The ISPA also offers informational support services to members and continues to participate as much as possible in the ongoing dialogue of policy development with Government, the Regulator and the private sector.
+ISPA’s members comprise of small, medium and large Internet Service and Access Providers, as well as various associate members.
+Providing a forum for co-operation, ISPA also offers informational support services to members and continues to participate as much as possible in the ongoing dialogue of policy development with Government, the Regulator and the private sector.

-The ISPA operates as a virtual organisation and as such does not have a physical office.
-All communication with the ISPA may be conducted by mail, fax or electronic mail instead.
+ISPA operates as a virtual organisation and as such does not have a physical office.
+All communication with ISPA may be conducted by mail or email instead.

 A copy of this Manual is available on our website or by sending a request for a copy to the Information Officer by email.
 The Manual may also be obtained from our head office, the South African Human Rights Commission (SAHRC) at the addresses set out.
 This Manual will be updated from time to time, as and when required.

-Requests for access to records held by the ISPA must be made on the request form that is available on our website, from the SAHRC website or the Department of Justice and Constitutional Development (under regulations).
-Note that requests need not be accompanied by payment BUT will only be processed upon payment of the prescribed fees.
+Requests for access to records held by ISPA must be made on the request form that is available from the Information Regulator’s website.
+Note that requests need not be accompanied by payment BUT will only be processed upon payment of the prescribed fees

-Requests for access to records must be made to our Information Officer at the address, fax number or electronic mail address provided for below.
+Requests for access to records must be made to our Information Officer at the address or email address provided for below.

 The requester must provide sufficient detail on the request form to enable the Information Officer to identify the record and the requester.
 The requester should also indicate which form of access is required and indicate if he or she wishes to be informed in any other manner and state the necessary particulars to be so informed.